Home

 Programs can use this preference for affordable housing financed with LIHTC or tax-exempt bonds.

-This isn’t about outsiders—it’s about the people who already give back to this city every day.
+This isn’t about outsiders.
+This is about the people who already give back every day.

 🏠